 Why is this important?

-Achieving this Premier’s Priority will result in 20 per cent fewer children and young people re-reported back into the child protection system by 2023.
+Achieving this Premier’s Priority will result in 20% fewer children and young people re-reported to the child protection system by 2023.

 How are we tracking?

 Re-reporting has a number of complex drivers.
 It is a measure that captures the outcomes of the Department of Communities and Justice’s work with families as well as the collaboration between government and non-government service providers to identify and respond to risk concerns in NSW.

 Over the past decade numerous factors have contributed to a consistent year-on-year increase in ‘risk of significant harm’ reports, many of which are re-reports.
 An increased level of community reporting (as a result of greater public awareness) places upward pressure on the re-report rate.
 Re-reports have risen 1.5 percentage points since baseline.
 This trend prompted a review of re-report mechanisms, which identified the need for the system improvements that we began rolling out in March 2021.
 It will take time for these initiatives to impact the target.

 We are actively responding to the changing circumstances that have arisen during the COVID-19 pandemic to ensure that we continue to provide essential support to children and families despite restrictions and lockdowns.
 We are also closely monitoring the available data, due to concerns that the pandemic and resulting lockdowns could lead to heightened risks for children and young people.

 Protecting our children was a Premier's Priority during the last term of government.
 Much was done to improve practice and lower re-reports during that time, leading to better outcomes for many children in NSW.

 While maintaining a focus on high quality casework practice, our approach for meeting this Priority has broadened to include optimisation across the whole-of-system.
 This means we are working more collaboratively with our service sector and all parts of the child protection system - reporting and triage, casework and case closure - to ensure better outcomes for our most vulnerable children.